CYBAVO/android_wallet_sdk_sample/docs/private_chain.md

  ```
  [↑ Transaction Operations ↑](#transaction-operations)
 #### Deposit
+- You can display `minDeposit` and `maxDeposit` as minimum / maximum deposit amount.
+ex.
+Min 0.5 HW-ETH - 1000 HW-ETH
 - For `FixedDeposit`, you can display estimate reward when editing amount.
 estimate reward = product.ratePercent * amount
 ```java